NOW TV streaming

 By Phil Wilkinson-Jones | Tuesday, August 31st 2021

 NOW TV is one of the UK’s biggest streaming services, offering a wide range of movies, box sets, live sports and more.
 There are four different NOW TV ‘memberships’ – Entertainment, Cinema, Sports and Hayu – each requiring a separate subscription.

 In this guide we’ll tell you everything you need to know about streaming NOW TV including how to sign up, what devices you can use to watch the service and the type of things you can expect to watch.
 We’ll also take a look at the newest offering from the streaming service – NOW TV Boost.

 How to stream NOW TV

 NOW TV is streamed over the internet, so in order to do any of this you’ll need an internet connection.
 NOW TV suggests you’ll need a speed of at least 2.5Mbps over wifi, or 450Kbps over a 3G or 4G connection.
-A standard NOW TV pass only streams at 720p, so unless your broadband is painfully slow, you shouldn’t have any problems.
+A standard NOW TV membership only streams at 720p, so unless your broadband is painfully slow, you shouldn’t have any problems.

 What devices support NOW TV?

 You can watch NOW TV on a wide variety of devices including mobiles, tablets and laptops.
 There are also a number of different ways to watch NOW TV on your actual telly.
-You can connect up to six devices to one NOW TV account and you can watch simultaneously on any two of those devices.
+You can connect up to six devices to one NOW TV account but you can only watch simultaneously on any two of those devices.